Table of Contents

 The Science behind GeneSight

 A 2015 review by The Carlat Report of GeneSight’s clinical evidence concluded that the evidence at that point was not entirely convincing, but intriguing.
-The author suggested that psychiatrists reserve use of the test for patients who have unsuccessfully tried multiple medications.
+The author suggested that psychiatrists reserve the test for patients who have unsuccessfully tried multiple medications.

 A similar conclusion arose in a STAT News report of a different pharmacogenetic service.
 In an editorial published in JAMA Psychiatry, authors suggest that diet and demographic information may be more important than genetics in determining drug metabolism — leading to their conclusion that the test may not warrant the GeneSight testing cost.